smartworkz-kyriacos/mlops-sagemaker-ci-cd/Git-GitHub.md

 git commit --amend -m "Updated message for the previous commit"
 ```

 It is also possible to make changes to the previously committed files.
-For instance, you have updated some files in multiple folders that you want to commit in a single snapshot, but then you forgot to add one folder to commit.
+For instance, you have updated some files in multiple folders that you want to commit in a single snapshot, but then you forgot to add one folder to the commit.
 Fixing this sort of error is just a matter of staging the other files or folders, and committing with the `--amend` and `--no-edit` flags.

 ```
 git add dir1